-Lucian Bebchuk (The Wall Street Journal): The fall of the toxic-assets
+Lucian Bebchuk (The Wall Street Journal): The fall of the toxic-assets plan

 "The plan for buying troubled assets - which was earlier announced as the central element of the administration's financial stability plan - has been recently curtailed drastically.
 The Treasury and the FDIC have attributed this development to banks' new ability to raise capital through stock sales without having to sell toxic assets.
 But the program's inability to take off is in large part due to decisions by banking regulators and accounting officials to allow banks to pretend that toxic assets haven't declined in value as long as they avoid selling them.

 "The toxic assets clogging banks' balance sheets have long been viewed - by both the Bush and the Obama administrations - as being at the heart of the financial crisis.
 Secretary Geithner put forward in March a 'public-private investment program' (PPIP) to provide up to $1 trillion to investment funds run by private managers and dedicated to purchasing troubled assets.
 The plan aimed at 'cleansing' banks' books of toxic assets and producing prices that would enable valuing toxic assets still remaining on these books.

 "The program naturally attracted much attention, and the Treasury and the FDIC have begun implementing it.
 Recently, however, one half of the program, focused on buying toxic loans from banks, was shelved.
 The other half, focused on buying toxic securities from both banks and other financial institutions, is expected to begin operating shortly but on a much more modest scale than initially planned.